Ghost in the Shell is heading for its biggest exhibition yet.

-Over 600 items will be on display, including rare and previously unreleased materials.
-Visitors will also have access to exclusive, never-before-seen interviews with directors Mamoru Oshii, Kenji Kamiyama, Kazuchika Kise, and Shinji Aramaki, providing insight into the creative vision behind each iteration of the franchise.
+More than 600 items will be showcased, including rare archives and previously unseen materials.
+Visitors can also experience exclusive new interviews with key directors including Mamoru Oshii, Kenji Kamiyama, Kazuchika Kise, and Shinji Aramaki, offering rare insight into the thinking behind each era of the saga.

-To coincide with the announcement, a statement from Mamoru Oshii, director of the original 1995 film GHOST IN THE SHELL, has been released.
+The announcement arrives with a newly released statement from Oshii, director of the original 1995 film.

 Comment from Mamoru Oshii